DaveMBush/davembush.github.io/source/_posts/javascript-objectswhat-you-dont-know-can-hurt-you.md

 What?!

 OK.

 Let’s back up.
 Remember, in JavaScript we are using a function to initialize the object.
 How did that object get passed to the function?
 It got passed to the function as the function’s context.
 JavaScript has no concept of an object that is assigned to a specific function.
 There are no classes in JavaScript that keep associations between the resulting object and the code it is associated with.
 In JavaScript, everything is an object.
 And, if you want to, you can call a function passing it whatever object you want!

-In fact, this happens naturally all of the time.
+In fact, this happens naturally all the time.

 If you use a JavaScript function as an event handler, the object that is passed to that event handler is the DOM element that fired the event.
 Probably not what you would have in mind.